bschreck/deep.sh/docs/platform-issues.rst

     @ $BASH_COMPLETIONS.insert(0, '/opt/local/share/bash-completion/bash_completion')

 Note that the `bash completion project page <https://github.com/scop/bash-completion>`_ gives the script to be called as in .../profile.d/bash_completion.sh which will the call the script mentioned above and one in $XDG_CONFIG_HOME .
-Currently xonsh seems only to be able to read the first script directly.
+Currently deepsh seems only to be able to read the first script directly.

 Windows